Ashok-Migration/Infra/Modules/ARM/RedisCache/2021-03-16/readme.md

 This module is used to deploy a Azure Cache for Redis instance.

-This module is the 2019-07-01 version which does not has availability zones.
-Use the 2021-03-16 module if you need availability zones.
+This module is the 2021-03-16 version which has availability zones.
+Use the 2019-07-01 module if you don't need availability zones.

 ## Resources